UnionInternationalCheminsdeFer/OSDM/spec/specification-structure.md

 A [Catalog of Code Lists](./catalog-of-code-lists/) defines attributes and provides references to standards used.

+## Business Requirements

+Business needs leading to this specification are captured are in the [requirement](./requirements) and the [business capabilities](./business-capabilities) documents.

 ## Compliance to the Specification

 In order for an implementation to be compliant, depending on its role, a set of service need to be